Elbow Specialist in Dallas and Frisco, TX

 Elbow Sprains or Strains

 Sprains and strains are elbow injuries that don’t require surgery.
 An elbow strain happens when muscles are stretched or torn.
 Meanwhile, an elbow sprain happens when ligaments are stretched or torn.
+One common example is a UCL tear.
 Sprains and strains can quickly heal with nonsurgical treatment options.

 Almost any joint can develop bursitis, which is inflammation of the bursae.
 Bursae are fluid-filled sacs that cushion the joints.
 Bursitis is often caused by repetitive movements, accidents, or infections.
 Bursitis rarely requires surgical intervention.
 Instead, this condition can improve with nonsteroidal anti-inflammatory drugs (NSAIDs), which can reduce pain, and ice therapy, which can reduce swelling.